bezabu/bb-treasure-hunter/README.md

 ### 13 footer

-A simple footer with a short sentance explaining the web site and game were created by me for educational purposes only.
+A simple footer with a short sentence explaining that the website and game were created by me for educational purposes only.

 ### 14 favicon

 ![Favicon icon](assets/images/icon-favicon.webp)

-A custom favicon has been created to make the page stand out among other tabs.
+A custom favicon has been created to make the page stand out amongst other tabs.

 ### 15 custom 404 page